-Zero-degree credits 22 Zoology (See Biological Science)
+Zero-degree credits - 50 Zoology (See Biological Science)

 The provisions of this catalog do not constitute a contract between a student at a University of Wisconsin Center and the University.
 The sole purpose of the catalog is to provide students with information regarding course listings, regulations and other items which were in effect at the time of publication of this catalog.
-The UW Center System reserves the right to change any provision or requirement at any time during the student's attendance.
+The UW Centers reserves the right to change any provision or requirement at any time during the student's attendance.

-The University of Wisconsin Center System does not discriminate on the basis of race, color, national origin, sex, age, disabling condition, religion or veteran's status in employment or in admission to and treatment in its educational programs and activities as required by state and federal regulations.
-Inquiries concerning the application of EO/AA regulations may be directed to the Affirmative Action Office, 602 State Street, Madison, WI 53706.
+The University of Wisconsin Centers is an institution which does not discriminate on the basis of race, color, national origin, sex, age, disabling condition, religion or veteran's status in employment or in admission to and treatment in its educational programs and activities as required by state and federal regulations.
+Inquiries concerning the application of EO/AA regulations may be directed to the Affirmative Action Office, 149 N. Frances Street, Madison, WI 53703.